jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 ## What did we learn?

 1. Describe two benefits of using projectiles rather than normal sprites.
-Expalin.
 2. How did using a loop in this section help reduce the amount of blocks that were used?

 ### ~hint